Last Updated on July 17, 2022 by Luke Feldbrugge

 - Remove pet items and eliminate any pet odors

-This is by no means an exhaustive checklist, but it should help you think about all the areas of your home you will need to prepare when getting ready to sell.
-Lean on your home stager and follow their advice to make sure everything is accounted for when it comes time to stage.
+This is by no means an exhaustive list of to dos, but it should help you think about all the areas of your home you will need to prepare when getting ready to sell.

 Staging a home is part art and part science.
 With a little help from experts, you can transform your home into one that buyers will love.
 By doing your homework beforehand to choose the right vendor and using a home staging checklist throughout the actual staging process, you can ensure your home looks its best, attracts offers quickly and ultimately generates the best possible sale price.